Medicine info: Brand names

 Laparoscopy

-A laparoscopy is a type of keyhole surgery performed in the abdominal (belly) area.
-Learn more about when and why a laparoscopy is used.
+A laparoscopy is a type of keyhole surgery usually performed in the abdominal (belly) area.
+Learn more about this minimally invasive surgery.

 Read more